-Major works of Jack Kerouac, Allen Ginsberg and William Burroughs and their influence on subsequent writers and on American culture in general.
-Prerequisites: completion of the general education requirements in composition and literature.
+Major fiction writers from the late 20th and early 21st centuries.
+Prerequisites: completion of the general education requirements in composition and junior standing.

 ENG 370-9 Special Topics (1-3)

 Concentrated courses on various topics depending upon demand and staff.
 Prerequisite: completion of the general education requirements in composition and literature.